Judges Endorse Efforts of CASA Volunteers

 When I think about CASAs, what I think about in addition to all the hard work, in addition to learning about the system, in addition to holding judges and the system accountable for how the system works—is consistency.
 Since I’ve been a juvenile court judge for almost 15 years now, everybody’s changed.
 Nobody that I started with is still in the juvenile system.
 We see new case managers all the time.
 Treatment professionals change.
-The one constant I see in children’s lives is the CASA.
+The one constant I see in children’s lives is the CASA volunteer.
 They are the ones that receive the graduation announcements.
 They are the ones still called upon to be mentors for children as they continue to grow and become adults.
 Thank you for the hard work.
 Thank you for all you do for children.
-Thank you for all the things that you’ve taught me about being a better judge and about being a better a human being during the time that I’ve been a juvenile judge.
+Thank you for all the things that you’ve taught me about being a better judge and about being a better human being during the time that I’ve been a juvenile judge.

 Hon.
 Ernestine Gray